 Anyone who wishes to achieve a nationally recognised qualification, alongside gaining life skills and experience in a real work environment.
 What is the course structure?

-The NVQ is founded on the principles of Work Based Learning (WBL).
-Students divide their time between work placements within the community or local businesses and the school.
-Learning is checked against competency frameworks and assessed through student log-books and portfolios.
+Vocational qualifications are based on the principles of Work Based Learning (WBL).
+Students divide their time between work placements within the community and the school.
+These qualifications are achieved through a process of ongoing assessment via a range of methods, including, written work, observations and evidence produced during your time in your workplace.
 Typically, students can expect to split their time on a 4:1 ratio; 4 days per week on work placement and 1 day in school.
 Students requiring re-sits in English and/or Mathematics will be required to do 2 days in school per week.
-Monday and Thursday are designated school days, with Tuesday, Wednesday and Friday spent in placements.
+Tuesdays and Thursday are designated school days, with Monday, Wednesday and Friday spent in placements.
 What will I be doing during school time?
 Time in school will predominantly be spent working on evidence to build your online portfolio with the support of your vocational qualification assessor.
-However, vocational students are integrated into mainstream 6th Form activities as far as possible, attending Sixth Form Physical Education Enrichment, PSHE/ RE lessons, and Tutor sessions when in school.
+However, vocational students are integrated into mainstream 6th Form activities as far as possible, attending enrichment activities and PSHE/ Careers Lessons.
 Students requiring GCSE re-sits in English and/or Mathematics will also be provided with additional tuition and support.
-Exams are sat in November and March.
+Exams are taken in November and March.
 For those not working towards GCSEs, the school can also support Functional Skills qualifications in either English and/or Mathematics.
 Exams are sat in January and March.

-For more information contact Mrs Donnelly Email: Karen.Donnelly@modschools.org

-Vocational Qualifications Level 1/2
+For more information contact Mrs Donnelly Email: Karen.Donnelly@modschools.org Vocational Qualifications Level 1/2/3

 Which vocational courses are currently offered?

 Course Title

 Learning to Learn

 Occupational Studies for the workplace (build your own qualification)

 Employment Awareness in Active Leisure and Learning

 Employment Skills

 Diploma for Entry to the Uniformed Services

 Support Work in Schools and Colleges

 Supporting Teaching and Learning

 Diploma for the Early Years Practitioner

-\ Occupational Studies is a "build your own" qualification, where you can choose 4/5 units from a range of 58 options to tailor the course to your interests.
+^{} Occupational Studies is a "build your own" qualification, where you can choose 4/5 units from a range of 58 options to tailor the course to your interests.
 These units include options such as, Business Administration, Engineering, Sport and Customer Service.
 The full list can be found here: level-2-occupational-studies-units-version-10.pdf (qualhub.co.uk)

 Current course codes:

-NCFE Level 1 and Level 2 Award in Learning to Learn

-NCFE Level 1 and Level 2 Award and 2 in Exploring Occupational Studies for the

-Workplace NCFE Level 1 and Level 2 Occupational Studies for the Workplace

-NCFE Level 2 Award in Employment Awareness in Active Leisure and Learning

-NCFE Level 2 Award in Employment Skills

-NCFE Level 1 and Level 2 Diploma for Entry to the Uniformed Services

-NCFE CACHE Level 2 Award in Support Work in Schools and Colleges

-NCFE CACHE Level 2 and Level 3 Certificate in Supporting Teaching and Learning

-NCFE CACHE Level 3 Award in Supporting Teaching and Learning

-NCFE CACHE Level 3 Diploma in Supporting Teaching and Learning

-NCFE CACHE Level 2 Diploma for The Early Years Practitioner

-NCFE CACHE Level 3 Diploma for The Early Years Workforce (Early Years Educator)

-For more information contact Mrs K Donnelly Email: Karen.Donnelly@modschools.org

-Vocational Qualifications Level 1/2
+NCFE Level 1 and Level 2 Award in Learning to Learn NCFE Level 1 and Level 2 Award and 2 in Exploring Occupational Studies for the Workplace NCFE Level 1 and Level 2 Occupational Studies for the Workplace NCFE Level 2 Award in Employment Awareness in Active Leisure and Learning NCFE Level 2 Award in Employment Skills NCFE Level 1 and Level 2 Diploma for Entry to the Uniformed Services NCFE CACHE Level 2 Award in Support Work in Schools and Colleges NCFE CACHE Level 2 and Level 3 Certificate in Supporting Teaching and Learning NCFE CACHE Level 3 Award in Supporting Teaching and Learning NCFE CACHE Level 3 Diploma in Supporting Teaching and Learning NCFE CACHE Level 2 Diploma for The Early Years Practitioner NCFE CACHE Level 3 Diploma for The Early Years Workforce (Early Years Educator) For more information contact Mrs K Donnelly Email: Karen.Donnelly@modschools.org Vocational Qualifications Level 1/2/3

-Employment areas that we are able to offer qualifications for are:
+Employment areas may be subject to availability of placements, however, previously we have been able to offer:

-- Supporting teaching and learning
+- Supporting Teaching and Learning

 - Early Years

 - Uniformed Services

-- Sport/ health and fitness
+- Sport/ Health and Fitness

 - Retail

-- Hospitality and catering
+- Hospitality and Catering

-- Business administration
+- Business Administration

-- Customer services

 - Leisure and Tourism

-- Employability and social development
+- Employability and Social Development

-- Warehousing and logistics
+- Warehousing and Logistics

 - Engineering (motor vehicle)

-- Floristry

 Where are my placements?